Aider-AI/aider/docs/unified-diffs.md

 where diffs fail to apply or apply incorrectly and produce invalid code.
 When a patch fails, aider needs to ask GPT for a corrected version of the diff.
-This takes time, costs tokens and sometimes fails to result in a successful edit even after multiple retries.
+This takes time, costs tokens and sometimes fails to produce a successful edit even after multiple retries.

 There are probably a couple of reasons why high level diffs
 help:

-- It's easier to produce diffs that both correctly match the original code and correctly produces the intended new code.
-There is less risk of getting confused compared to generating a series of surgical edits mixed into existing code.
+- It's easier to produce diffs that both correctly match the original code and correctly produce the intended new code.
+There is less risk of GPT getting confused, compared to generating a series of surgical edits mixed into existing code.
 - High level hunks often contain more lines than a surgical hunk, so they are less likely to accidentally match unrelated parts of code.
 This is helpful because GPT can't reliably give us line numbers to specify exactly where in the file to make changes.

 ### Be flexible when applying edits